prettyneat-io/prettyneat.io/_posts/2020-07-13-the-minimal-whatever-product.md

 layout: post
 title: The Minimal Whatever Product
 subtitle: When 'Minimal' rhymes with 'Terrible'
-author: ilya-at-prettyneat
+author: Ilya Florenskiy
 tags: ['Release Cycle', 'Dogmas and conventions', 'Project Management']
 timeToRead: 6'30"
 ---
-As the software development community seems to have agreed on _“Release early.
-Release often.”_, everyone seems to have their own idea of how “early” and how “often”.
+_“Release early.
+Release often.”_!
+Except, nobody can agree on how "early" and how "often".

 ## Minimal?
 Viable?
 Product?
 The very concept of MVP is a source of confusion even among those to whom it should be bread and butter.